Written by ASAP’s expert immigration lawyers · Updated

 The fee to apply for a work permit based on parole also increased beginning on July 22, 2025:

 Work permits based on parole will only be valid for one year, or until the expiration date of the parole – whichever is shorter.
-(But if you had already received your work permit before July 2025, your work permit should still be valid until the expiration date.)
+(But if you had already received your work permit before July 2025, your work permit should still be valid until the expiration date or until you receive a notice from the government ending your parole and work permit.)

 Other changes